 This policy reflects the school values and philosophy in relation to the teaching and learning of My Communication.
 It sets out a framework within which teaching, and support staff can operate and gives guidance on planning, teaching and assessment.

-It is intended for all teaching and support staff, school governors, parents’ advisers and inspectors as appropriate.
+It is intended for all teaching and support staff, school governors, parents’ advisers, and inspectors as appropriate.

 Please refer to our Curriculum Handbook for a detailed view of our school curriculum.